clj-commons/iapetos/README.md

 Don't.
 This is mostly me exploring Prometheus.

-### Basic Usage
+## Basic Usage

+### Registering Metrics

-Metrics have to be declared on a collector registry before being used:
+All metrics have to be registered with a collector registry before being used:

 ```clojure
 (require '[iapetos.core :as prometheus])